 The objective of this course is to prepare students for their clerkship.
 This course combines simulation with regular class instruction in medical decision-making and development of procedural competencies.

-Course 6: Clinical Reasoning and Critical Thinking
+Clinical Reasoning And Critical Thinking

 Students will be acquainted with the process of clinical reasoning including heuristics, different approaches, learning and teaching methodologies, and the sequence of problem-solving.
 Trainees will also learn how to recognize and monitor cognitive biases.